Jegstudio/gutenverse-core/gutenverse/readme.txt

 ##### New & Improvements
 * add option to convert Webfont to SVG icon for improved SEO
 * add image data option for post featured image block
+* add heading type and aria label in gallery block
+* add writing mode in heading block

 ##### Bug Fixes
 * fix issue with global styles fetch in editor